jeff94040/cko-test-harness/README.md

 ## Prerequisites

+* git
-* Git
+* node.js
-* Node.js v15.12.0 LTS
+* npm

 ## Setup

 You must configure the following secret and public keys within the user-level environment variables on your server.
+CKO_PORT sets the port to run the application on and can be changed from default 3000 if necessary.
 CKO_HPP_LINKS_* keys are used to authenticate Hosted Payment Page and Payment Links-related services whereas CKO_API_* keys are used to authenticate all remaining APIs.
 Obtain these credentials from the channels menu of the checkout.com Hub.
 For example:

+* CKO_PORT = 3000
 * CKO_API_PUBLIC = pk_test_cc6b9135...
 * CKO_API_SECRET = sk_test_f1e0c0ae...
 * CKO_HPP_LINKS_PUBLIC = pk_test_bf4d6472...